iLib-js/ilib-mono/docs/ilib-localedata.md

 or have arrays replace each other.
 If true, arrays in child objects replace the arrays in parent objects.
 When false, the arrays in child objects are concatenated with the arrays in parent objects.
 <li><i>returnOne</i> - return only the first file found.
 Do not merge many locale data files into one.
+Default is "false".
 <li><i>sync</i> - boolean.
 Whether or not to load the data synchronously
 <li><i>mostSpecific</i> - boolean.
 When true, only the most specific locale data is returned.
 Multiple
 locale data files are not merged into one.
 This is similar to returnOne except this one retuns the last file, which is specific to the full locale, rather than the first one found which is specific to the least specific locale (often the root).
+Default is "false".
+<li><i>crossRoots</i> - boolean.
+When true, merge the locale data across the various roots.
+When false,
+only the first data found for a locale is found, and the data for the same locale in other roots is ignored.
+Default is "false" if not specified.
 </ul>

 **Kind**: instance method of [<code>LocaleData</code>](#LocaleData)